AdobeDocs/campaign-classic.en/help/technotes/using/acc-apache-upgrade.md

 This upgrade is expected to run automatically outside of your normal business hours for you to continue using the Campaign service without any disruption.

-Your non-production instance(s) will be upgraded by our teams first before we upgrade your production instance(s).
+Your non-production instance(s) will be upgraded by Adobe first, then your production instance(s) will be upgraded.
 Since this is an automatic upgrade process owned by Adobe, there is no action required from your side.
 However, if you experience any issues, please contact [Adobe Customer Care](https://experienceleague.adobe.com/?support-solution=Campaign#support).

 >[!NOTE]